Toast the new wines!

 Click on the buttons below to learn more!

-Still have more questions?
+Still have questions?
 Check out our FAQ section!

-The following wineries are participating in the 2018 New Vintage Wine and Gallery Trail, along with their featured wines and food offerings:
+The following wineries participated in the 2018 New Vintage Wine and Gallery Trail, along with their featured wines and food offerings:

 (Note: wine and food offerings and subject to change by the winery)